 Our wrongful death lawyers leave no stone unturned when it comes to bringing justice to your case.
 Recovery may also be sought under the Jones Act, which applies to negligence on the part of an employer, the vessel’s owner, the ship captain, or the crew.
 Unlike DOHSA, the Jones Act affords both wrongful death and survival benefits, which may include:

-- Pre-death pain and suffering – Monitory value of the decedent’s pain and suffering are recoverable under the survival provisions
+- Pre-death pain and suffering – Monitary value of the decedent’s pain and suffering are recoverable under the survival provisions

 - Pre-death medical costs – Expenses paid towards the decedent’s hospital or medical costs